Reactor™ - The manual

 The next step is to add our custom layer.

-(If the tree is not open yet click the green arrow in the left top corner (1))
+(If the tree is not open yet, click the green arrow in the top left corner (1)).

-We can click the config layer (2) of our controllers config and click the add child layer button (3).
+We can click the config layer (2) of our controller's config and click the Add Child Layer button (3).

-Click submit and we are done.
+Click "Submit", and we are done.

-The Parameter Reference (IOReference)
+The Parameter Reference (aka IO Reference)

 • Device Core Values